ooni/probe-cli/internal/enginenetx/DESIGN.md

 The `happyEyeballsDelay` function (in [happyeyeballs.go](happyeyeballs.go)) is such that we generate the following delays:

-the overall time to perform a TLS handshake, we attempt to strike a balance between simplicity (i.e., running operations sequentially), performance (running them in parallel) and network load: there is some parallelism but operations are reasonably spaced in time with increasing delays.
-This is implemented by the [happyeyeballs.go](happyeyeballs.go) file and, assuming `T0` is the time when we start dialing, produces the following minimum dial times:

 | idx | delay (s) |
 | --- | --------- |
 | 1   | 0         |